-For more information, see the Washington State Department of Agriculture website: https://agr.wa.gov/departments/animals-livestock-and-pets/animal-health/animaldiseases/rabbit-disease

-There may not be any outward evidence of diseased rabbits, or the animals may exhibit bright red blood around the nose and mouth.
-If more than 3 dead rabbits are observed in close proximity, please contact a WDFW Wildlife Veterinarian (Katherine.haman@dfw.wa.gov).
+For additional details, please visit the Washington State Department of Agriculture website at https://cms.agr.wa.gov/getmedia/07915d2d-bfd5-4cbb-b443ab3b42b72722/RHDFactsheet.
+Diseased rabbits may not show outward signs, or they may display bright red blood around the nose and mouth.
+If you notice more than 3 dead rabbits in close proximity, please reach out to a WDFW Wildlife Veterinarian at Katherine. haman@dfw.wa.gov.